 What’s the Verdict?
 Should You Get a Hyena?

 If you have the opportunity to adopt a hyena, we’d strongly urge you to reconsider.
-They may be cute and smell like anal secretions, but other than that, there’s not much to recommend them.
+They may be cute, but other than that, there’s not much to recommend them.

 Get a dog instead.
 There are hundreds of them waiting to be adopted near you, so go get one of those.